cseanburns/geo-titles/manuscript/title-manuscript.md

 In some disciplines, like math, titles focus on succinctness.
 Yet in other areas, like the social sciences, titles stress informativeness.
+In the medical sciences,
+the use of questions in titles has increased substantially since the 1960s, representing perhaps institutional pressures to publish faster [@ballScholarlyCommunicationTransition2009]
+@ballScholarlyCommunicationTransition2009 also found geographic trends in the use of question marks in titles among some disciplines.

-This leads to various conventions, such as the use of colons in titles.
+The need to market papers, express disciplinary identity, provide information, and other factors leads to various naming conventions, such as the use of colons in titles.
 Titles with colons (compound titles) are less succinct and potentially more informative.
 They move from making general statements (left of colon)